lijinf2/losha/README.md

-# Losha
-Losha is a framework focusing on Distributed Similarity Search
+# Losha Losha is a framework focusing on Distributed Similarity Search

+## Apps
+  - simhash
+  - e2lsh

 ## Build
 Download the source code of losha: